 Also, If you are at least age 65, you may be eligible for your own benefits on your record.

-Are you eligible for Social Security benefits if your working child is deceased supporting you?
+Are you Eligible for Social Security Benefits if your Working Child is Deceased and Supporting you?

 There are a number of parents that are eligible for a higher parent’s benefit based on their child’s work.